-If you want to continue eating meat you can buy healthier, safer and more sustainable meat by buying direct from a local farm or a farmers’ market.
-Check Local Foods to help you find your local local farm or a farmers’ market.
-You can also go organic as organic systems provide high levels of animal welfare (5).
+If you want to continue eating meat you can buy healthier, safer and more sustainable meat by buying directly from a local farm or a farmers’ market.
+Check Local Foods to help you find your local farm or a farmers’ market.
+You can also go organic as organic systems provide high levels of animal welfare (4).

 Also, look for Freedom Food logo on the packaging of the meat, fish and eggs you buy as you know the animals have been inspected to the RSPCA’s strict farm animal welfare standards.
 Freedom Food is the only UK assurance and food labelling scheme dedicated solely to improving farm animal welfare.

-Sainsbury’s sells more Freedom Food labeled products than any other supermarket.
-(5)
+Sainsbury’s sells more Freedom Food labelled products than any other supermarket.
+(4)

 Finally, you can give up meat altogether and don’t have to worry about any of the above.
 Wouldn’t that be easier?